adhunchanchoc/sourcelink/README.md

 Different databases can be used (tested with PostgreSQL, MySQL, H2 in memory).
 Using JSON for data manipulation.
 ### Installation and launch
+For convenience, you can use <code>docker compose up</code> and <code>docker run</code> to spin up the app together with POSTGRES database.

-As a common Spring Boot project the application can be run in a standard way directly from command line or using executable .jar file.
+Otherwise, as a common Spring Boot project the application can be run in a standard way directly from command line or using executable .jar file.
 * GRADLE:
 Run directly using Gradle wrapper: